Meridian man hit, killed by semi on I-84

 ISP did not report if the Buick's driver – a 77-year-old Meridian man – or the Freightliner's driver – a 66-year-old Caldwell man – were injured in the incident.

 At 2:12 p.m.
-Saturday, ISP reported both lanes of I-84 were closed in Caldwell between US 20 and Exit 33 due to another crash.
-As of 2:30 p.m., the left lanes in both directions were still blocked in the area, but all other lanes are open.
+Saturday, ISP reported I-84 was closed in both directions in Caldwell between US 20 and Exit 33 due to another crash.
+The left westbound and eastbound lanes remained close for more than an hour, before the incident was cleared around 4 p.m.

-Through traffic must keep right.
-Idaho 511 reports a 27 minute delay for westbound I-84 traffic in Caldwell, with a seven minute delay for eastbound traffic.

-Idaho Transportation Department (ITD) cameras show traffic backed up severely on eastbound I-84 at Ten Mile Road:
+Idaho Transportation Department (ITD) cameras showed traffic backed up severely on eastbound I-84 at Ten Mile Road Saturday afternoon at the time of the closures:

 For real-time updates, check Idaho 511.